mrmarkuz/ns8-samba/README.md

 The `samba_audit` DB is also included in the backup set, and restored by the usual procedure.

+## Recycle bin

+A shared folder can be configured to retain deleted files for a specified number of days, or indefinitely.
+For example, the following command enables the recycle function and sets a retention period of 12 days for files deleted from *myshare2*:

+    api-cli run module/samba3/alter-share --data '{"name":"myshare2","enable_recycle":true,"recycle_retention":12}'

+Each day, the automatic `recycle run_daemon` procedure in the `samba-dc` container scans for files and directories whose filesystem change time exceeds the configured retention period and removes them.
+If a retention value of `0` is set, the automatic cleanup procedure is disabled.

+When the recycle bin is enabled, the Samba share parameter `recycle:repository = .recycle` is set in the share registry configuration.
+Review the current share configuration with:

+    podman exec samba-dc net conf list

+The default repository value `.recycle` assigned to enable the recycle bin can be adjusted by executing a command like this:

+    python3 -magent -c 'agent.set_env("RECYCLE_REPOSITORY", ".myrecycle")'

 ## Known log messages

 - `warning: there are circular foreign-key constraints on this table` This warning from TimescaleDB backup procedure is harmless.
 See https://docs.timescale.com/self-hosted/latest/troubleshooting/#errors-encountered-during-a-pg_dump-migration.